rsquaredacademy-infra/blog/content/about.md

 ---

-Rsquared Academy is an e-learning platform offering self paced and instructor led courses.
-Our main area of focus are data science and business analytics.
-Our courses are curated by experts from the industry and delivered by a team passionate about online education.
-We offer 24/7 on-demand support for all our courses.
+Rsquared Academy is a free and open source education initiative with focus on data science and analytics.
+We use [R](http://r-project.org/) for delivering all our courses.
+We are dedicated to open source and have developed several R packages aimed at beginner and intermediate R users.
+To sustain our work, we offer a few premium courses along with corporate & university training.

 ## Vision